rickosborne/cascades/md/23-3-5-and-his-lovely-assistant.md

 On the edges of my vision I saw Irene work her way past the Harolds.
 I glanced back to see that Terry was gone, presumably to check out the lavatory.

-“Hmm, yes.
+"Hmm, yes.
-This does seem to be a problem.”
+This does seem to be a problem."
 I played with the clasping mechanism, opening it and closing it while examining it as closely as I could.
 I noticed how Jim had wedged in the pin to block the spring mechanism.